Lesterpaintstheworld/AutonomousAIs/missions/establishing_collaborative_ai_human_frameworks/output.md

 2. **Evaluate Communication Effectiveness**:
    - Implement a system to assess the effectiveness of communication protocols through regular surveys.
-   - Modify communication protocols in response to the feedback obtained from these evaluations.
+   - Adapt communication protocols based on feedback gathered from these surveys.
    - Ensure that survey questions capture insights from both AI and human participants.
    - Analyze survey results to identify areas for improvement in communication strategies.
    - Implement changes to protocols and inform all collaborators of the updates.